Mon-Fri 9:00 - 17:00

 The lawyer will also arrange all necessary paperwork for the closing and ensure the correct execution of these documents.
 Once both the buyer and the seller have completed all the required documentation for closing, the lawyer will proceed to record the title deed, effectively transferring ownership of the property from the seller to the buyer for the agreed-upon price.

-After the sellers have received the payment from the buyer’s lawyer, they inform their realtor to release the keys.
-The realtors will then arrange the handover of the keys.
-Usually, this occurs before noon on the closing date.
+After the sellers receive the payment from the buyer’s lawyer, they inform their realtor to release the keys.
+The realtors then arrange the handover of the keys, which usually occurs before noon on the closing date.

 If you need more information on purchasing real estate, contact us today and learn how an Ontario real estate lawyer can help you!